Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/03/2020**
+* Read 1/3 of Chapter 1 of "Structure and Interpretation of Computer Programs"
+* Textbook uses Scheme's dialect of Lisp
+* "People create programs to direct processes.
+In effect, we conjure the spirits of the computer with our spells."

 **08/02/2020**
 * Set up and installed pgAdmin GUI for PostgresSQL (& set up a path variable for Windows CLI)
 * Created tables by defining their data types, wrote queries, learned about nesting subqueries